 With this said, we recommend the following affordable CPUs for your budget video editing PC build:

 CPUs For an Ultra-Budget Build (<$150) With iGPU

-The AMD Ryzen 5 3400G has a powerful integrated graphics cards from Vega Series.
+The AMD Ryzen 5 3400G has powerful integrated graphics cards from Vega Series.

-Hence, if you plan to ditch getting a dedicated graphics card and save up as much as you can with a decent performance, then we recommend this.
+Hence, if you plan to ditch getting a dedicated graphics card and save up as much as possible with a decent performance, then we recommend this.

-However, if you are just learning the ropes of video editing with very small and simple projects, then you can look into this.
+However, if you are just learning the ropes of video editing with small and simple projects, you can look into this.

 Also Read: Is Integrated Graphics Card Good?

 CPUs For an Entry Level Build (<$120) Without an iGPU